-Contact Anne E. Moore, to work with an estate planning and trust lawyer in Englewood, FL for a free initial consultation.
+Contact Anne E. Moore to work with an estate planning and trust lawyer in Englewood, FL, and to schedule your free initial consultation.
 I will explain all of the pros and cons of both Wills and Trusts and go over with you your unique situation to help you decide what you need.
-I help you establish a trust that will include all of your assets and beneficiaries.
+I can help you establish a trust that will include all of your assets and beneficiaries.
 Call now to schedule an appointment.

 Your fur baby is your baby, right?
 Well, not according to the law!
 Your beloved is just a piece of property to be disposed of like your couch or clothes.
 And the Goodwill for dogs and cats (the Shelter) is not a place you want your beloved babies to end up.
 So how do you make them your babies?
 You appoint a guardian for them and leave money for their care!
 Call me about a Pet Trust and you can rest easy knowing your furry friends will be well cared for.